marcocipriani01/marcocipriani01.github.io-sources/projects/CaprileObservatory.md

 ### The plan

-Every big project must have one: in this case, there were a lot a constrains and requirements that needed to be fulfilled.
+Every big project must have one: in this case, there were a lot a constrains and requirements that needed to be fulfilled:

 - The roof must slide completely and the structure must not hide parts of the sky
 - No cement foundations, since the observatory would be located in a front yard and not in building plot